Hapag-Lloyd/rackspace-aws-login/README.md

 Main features:

-- fetch AWS credentials from Rackspace
+- fetch AWS credentials from Rackspace API
 - fetch new credentials only if old ones are expired or not present
 - use AWS profiles via `aws configure`
 - list all AWS accounts you are authorized to